 Forums & Reference Sites

 Vintage Non-Sports Cards Chat Board – the only non-sports cards forum that covers 19th c. and early 20th c. material.

-There are now far too many auction sites, so I’m not going to list them all here.
-Old Cardboard has a good events calendar and the “Auction Report” below is similar.
+There are now far too many auction sites and I’m not going to the effort to list them all here.
+Old Cardboard has a decent events calendar and the “Auction Report” below is similar.

 Brockelman Auctions – My choice for most consignments.
 Charges very low BP of 12.5%, which means sellers get more of the proceeds.